 '''

 --symbols

-'''
+-s

 Causes LWASM to generate a list of symbols when generating a listing.
-It has no effect unless a listing is being generated.
+It has no effect unless a

-'''

---ob

-'''
+listing is being generated.

+--obj

 Select the proprietary object file format as the output target.

-'''

 --output=FILE

 -o FILE

-'''

 This option specifies the name of the output file.
 If not specified, the default is a . out.

-'''

 --pragma=pragma

 -p pragma

-'''

 Specify assembler pragmas.
 Multiple pragmas are separated by commas.
-The pragmas accepted are the same as for the PRAGMA assembler directive described below.
+The pragmas accepted are

+the same as for the PRAGMA assembler directive described below.
-'''

 --raw

 -r

-'''

 Select raw binary as the output target.

-'''

 --includedir=path

 -I path

-'''

 Add path to the end of the include path.

-'''

---define=SYM[=VAL]

--I SYM[=VAL]

-'''

-Pre-defines the symbol SYM as either the specified VAL.
-If VAL is omitted, the symbol is defined as 1.
-The symbol will be defined as though it were defined using the SET directive in the assembly source.
-That means it can be overridden by a SET directive within the source code.
-Attempting to redefine SYM using EQU will result in a multiply defined symbol error.

-'''

 --help

 -?

-'''

 Present a help screen describing the command line options.

-'''

 --usage

-'''

 Provide a summary of the command line options.

-'''

 --version

 -V

-'''

 Display the software version.

-'''

 --debug

 -d

 '''